nikomatsakis/rfcs/text/0000-projection-and-lifetimes.md

 **Function items.** For function items, the environment consists of all the where-clauses from the fn, as well as implied bounds derived from the fn's argument types.
-These are then used to check the WF of all fn argument types, the fn return type, and any types that appear in the fns body.
+These are then used to check that the following are well-formed:

+- argument types;
+- return type;
+- where clauses;
+- types of local variables.

 These WF requirements are imposed at each fn or associated fn definition (as well as within trait items).

 **Trait impls.** In a trait impl, we assume that all types appearing in the impl header are well-formed.
 This means that the initial